 Meeting Place and Times

 Teachers log into the course at a time of day that best fits their schedule.
 It is necessary to connect at least 4 - 6 times per week and spend approximately 9 - 12 hours each week while the course is in session, either online or offline working on course related assignments, to stay current and successfully complete this 3 credit graduate course.
-This time estimate WILL VARY dependent on the student's online experience or comfort with the subject matter.
+This time estimate WILL VARY dependent on the student's online experience and/or comfort with the content.

 PrerequisitesBachelor's degree, two years of experience teaching science at the secondary level and completion of a science education methods course.